 Students in the US on F-1 and J-1 visas are required to carry a full program of study each semester: a minimum of 12 hours for undergraduate students and 9 hours for graduate students.

 When it is necessary for students to drop below full-time for the very limited and specific reasons allowed by regulations, they must receive prior approval from a Designated School Official (DSO) in Bradley Hall.
-This is done by submitting the Undergraduate Reduced Course Load Form or the Graduate Reduced Course Load Form, the forms are available below.
+This is done by submitting the Reduced Course Load e-form in iCAT.
 A student who drops below a full course of study without the prior approval of the DSO will be considered out of status.

 Acceptable reasons for reduced credit load include: